Shad Planking: History

-That has changed and all are welcome now.
-Many think that in 1977, then-state State Senator L. Douglas Wilder (D) became the first black to attend.
+That changed and in later years all were welcome.
+Many think that in 1977, then-state State Senator L. Douglas Wilder (D) became the first black person to attend.
 Also that year, Washington Post reporter Megan Rosenfeld was the first woman to attend.
-Over the years, the gathering has evolved into a political gossip festival—a place for candidates to see and be seen and for the curious to speculate about the likely winners and losers of the year's coming campaign season.
+Over the years, the gathering evolved into a political gossip festival—a place for candidates to see and be seen and for the curious to speculate about the likely winners and losers of the year's coming campaign season.
 As Virginia became more Republican after the decline of the Byrd Organization, by the late 20th century, the event became dominated by Republicans.
-In recent years, especially as the Republicans lost power again after the gubernatorial administration of Jim Gilmore, the Shad Planking has seen substantial representation by all parties, including the Libertarian Party.
+In recent years, especially as the Republicans lost power again after the gubernatorial administration of Jim Gilmore, the Shad Planking saw substantial representation by all parties, including the Libertarian Party.

 Recent events

 2005

 Republican gubernatorial candidate Jerry Kilgore and his Democratic opponent Tim Kaine spoke at the 2005 Shad Planking.
 Virginia State Senator Russ Potts was not allowed to speak, so his supporters passed out stickers, "Let Russ Speak".
 Potts had a bluegrass band "Lagerhead" from Winchester play at his tent.
 "Go Russ Go" Pott's campaign song was played live at the Shad Planking.